 Video game design is one of the most unexplored forms of digital art.
 Many skills mesh together with so many different combinations that it’s really unfathomable.
 However, it’s quite exciting to think about all the possibilities when it comes to designing and building a video game.

 I hope by reading through this guide, any questions you have had about game design or the development process of games has been answered and you feel more confident about designing your game.
 Remember, designing games is not an exact science, and while there are guidelines, much of designing a game is up to your own creativity.
 Nevertheless, with the help of Game Design Documents, the process can be a lot more accessible and put you on the right train of thought.
 It can also be helpful for your entire development team (if you have one), since it makes the lines of communication all the more clear!

-I hope you use this brief guide to draft your Game Design Document, launch your unique video game, and…
+I hope you use this brief guide to draft your Game Design Documents, launch your unique video game, and…

 Keep making great games!